Jason Collins: New Jersey Nets (2001–2008)

 As a rookie along with Richard Jefferson, Collins played a significant role in the New Jersey Nets' first-ever NBA Finals berth in 2002 against the Los Angeles Lakers.
 During this Finals appearance, Collins acknowledged that he is not really 7 feet tall as he has been listed since his junior year of college.
 He was measured 6 ft 10¼ in at the 2001 NBA combine.

 In the 2002–03 NBA season Collins took over the starting center role for the Nets and helped the franchise back to the NBA Finals.
 During that season, Collins averaged 5.7 points and 4.5 rebounds per game.
 Prior to the 2004–05 season, he signed a $25 million contract extension with New Jersey for five more years.

 Memphis Grizzlies (2008)

 On February 4, 2008, Collins was traded along with cash considerations to the Memphis Grizzlies for Stromile Swift.

 Minnesota Timberwolves (2008–2009)

 On June 26, 2008, Collins was dealt to the Minnesota Timberwolves in an eight-player deal involving Kevin Love and O. J. Mayo.

 Atlanta Hawks (2009–2012)

 Collins signed with the Atlanta Hawks on September 2, 2009.
 Collins re-signed with the Hawks in the 2010 offseason.
 In 2010–11, the fifth-seeded Hawks defeated the fourth-seeded Orlando Magic as Collins slowed the Magic's dominant center, Dwight Howard.
-After Game 4 in the series, then-Orlando coach Stan Van Gundy called Collins' play "the best defense on [Howard] all year".
+After Game 4 in the series, then-Orlando coach Stan Van Gundy called Collins's play "the best defense on [Howard] all year".